centreon/centreon-iac-vagrant/readme.md

 ```
 config.vm.network "forwarded_port", guest: 80, host: 8080
 ```
-reload config using commando `vagrant reload` and access in your browser the address: http://localhost:8080
+reload config using command `vagrant reload` and access in your browser the address: http://localhost:8080

-If you want to add your key in the box, add the following lines in the file `Vagrantfile`:
+If you want to add your ssh key in the box, add the following lines in the file `Vagrantfile`:
 ```
 config.vm.provision "shell" do |s|
     ssh_pub_key = File.readlines("#{Dir.home}/.ssh/id_rsa.pub").first.strip